tgjohnst/pihole-guide/README.md

 **Case**

-- Adding a case makes your Raspberry pi look a lot nicer and protects it from the elements.
+- Adding a case makes your Raspberry Pi look a lot nicer and protects it from the elements.
 There are loads of cheap cases ($5-20) available online at Amazon, or even cheaper from overseas suppliers if you're willing to wait for shipping.
 - Make sure you pick a case that is compatible with the specific raspberry pi model you chose (e.g. most model A cases won't fit a B+).
 - If you're planning on adding a screen, make sure your case is compatible with your screen - I used a [Pibow Coupe](https://shop.pimoroni.com/products/pibow-coupe-for-raspberry-pi-3-b-plus) case which has a low profile and doesn't get in the way of any of the pins.

 **Screen**

 - If you plan to keep your Pi-hole somewhere you can see it, a screen can give you at-a-glance blocking statistics, and it also looks friggin cool.
 There are tons of screen options for the Pi which will work with Pi-hole, from 2-line LCD screens to full 800x480 touchscreen displays.
 Prices vary from $3-$60 depending on the screen.
+- I used a [Pimoroni Hyperpixel](https://www.adafruit.com/product/3578) which is *definitely* overkill for a pihole

 **Stand**

 - If you're keeping your pi on a desk or table and plan to install a screen, it can be nice to have a stand so you can glance at it easily (most screens don't have the best viewing angle).
-A simple phone stand can be had for cents online (things like [this](https://www.amazon.com/gp/product/B01HPI5AM2/) should work, and can be had for pennies on the dollar if you're willing to wait for shipping from China e.g. [Monoprice](https://www.monoprice.com/), [DealExtreme](http://www.dx.com), [Alibaba](https://www.alibaba.com/), [DHGate](https://www.dhgate.com))
+A simple phone stand can be found cheaply online (things like [this](https://www.amazon.com/gp/product/B01HPI5AM2/), and can be had for pennies on the dollar from overseas suppliers.

 ## 1) Getting your Pi up and running